scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 Logs specific to a chain are in subdirectory `chain/[CHAIN ID]` where `[CHAIN ID]` is the chain's ID.

-### Can I run avalanche-go on a different machine but keep the node ID / state?
+### Can I run avalanche.go on a different machine but keep the node ID / state?

 Yes.